-Cotton is a part of our daily lives from the time we dry our faces on a soft cotton towel in the morning until we slide between fresh cotton sheets at night.
-It has hundreds of uses, from blue jeans to shoe strings.
-Clothing and household items are the largest uses, but industrial products account from many thousands of bales.
-Today, the world uses more cotton than any other fiber with cotton being the leading cash crop in the U.S. Annual business revenue stimulated by cotton in the U.S. economy exceeds $120 billion, making cotton the number one value-added crop in America.
+Cotton is a very much a part of our daily lives from morning when we dry our faces on a soft cotton towel until we slide between fresh cotton sheets at night.
+Cotton has hundreds of uses, from blue jeans to shoe strings.
+Clothing and household items are one of the largest uses, but industrial products account for many thousands of cotton bales.
+Today, the world uses more cotton than any other fiber, with cotton being the leading cash crop in the U.S. Annual business revenue stimulated by cotton in the U.S. economy exceeds $120 billion, making cotton the number one value-added crop in America.

 The oldest cotton fibers and boll fragments, dated from around 5000 B.C., were discovered in Mexico.
 Cotton has been worn in India and Egypt for over 5,000 years.
 Native Americans grew cotton as early as 1500.
 American colonists were able to grow lots of cotton, but processing was difficult.
 It was not until the 1700s that the cotton industry flourished in the United States.
 It was then that Samuel Slater, an Englishman, built the first American cotton mill.
 These mills converted cotton fibers into yarn and cloth.
 In 1793, Eli Whitney developed the cotton gin, which mechanically separates the seed from the lint fiber.
 Whitney named his machine a “gin,” short for the word “engine” that could do the work 10 times faster than by hand.
 Technology has improved over the past centuries making cotton growth and production much more efficient.